nerou42/pygearman/README.rst

 Usage
 *****

-This is a drop-in replacement for the 2.x python-gearman library.
+This is a drop-in replacement for the 2.x python-gearman and 0.2 gearman3 libraries.
 There are docs at `<https://pythonhosted.org/gearman/>`_.